matopher/ok-coders-spring-2017-back-end/README.md

 ### Communication

-- [Slack Channel](https://okcokcoders.slack.com), note on slack the previous course is on there, but I made a private summer session channel.
+- [Slack Channel](https://okcokcoders.slack.com), note on slack the previous courses are on there, but we have made a new spring2017 channel just for us.
 - Email: okcoders@gmail.com

 ### Expectations: